pingcap/docs-cn/v2.1/tools/data-migration-practice.md

 ---
-title: Synchronize Data Using Data Migration
+title: Replicate Data Using Data Migration
-summary: Use the Data Migration tool to synchronize the full data and the incremental data.
+summary: Use the Data Migration tool to replicate the full data and the incremental data.
 category: tools
 ---

-# Synchronize Data Using Data Migration
+# Replicate Data Using Data Migration

-This guide shows how to synchronize data using the Data Migration (DM) tool.
+This guide shows how to replicate data using the Data Migration (DM) tool.

 ## Step 1: Deploy the DM cluster